LinaMaria21/aws-cloud-website/README.md

 Parents can use the website to guide and track their child’s progress as they learn to use the toilet with confidence.

-As a mommof 3, I believe this is a very helpful and practical tool.
+As a mom of 3, I believe this is a very helpful and practical tool.

 #AmazonAWSCloudWebsite
 #PottyTrainingForKids